act-rules/act-rules.github.io/_rules/css-restrict-orientation-b33eff.md

 ## Applicability

-The rule applies to any HTML element that is [visible](#visible) and has a CSS [transform](https://www.w3.org/TR/css-transforms/#propdef-transform) property with any of the below [transformation functions](https://www.w3.org/TR/css-transforms/#transform-functions)
+The rule applies to any HTML element that is [visible](#visible) and has a CSS [transform](https://www.w3.org/TR/css-transforms/#propdef-transform) property that are applied conditionally on the [orientation](https://www.w3.org/TR/css3-mediaqueries/#orientation) [media feature](https://www.w3.org/TR/css3-mediaqueries/#media1) with a value of `landscape` or `portrait`, where the CSS [transform](https://www.w3.org/TR/css-transforms/#propdef-transform) property has any of the below [transformation functions](https://www.w3.org/TR/css-transforms/#transform-functions):

 - [rotate](https://www.w3.org/TR/css-transforms/#funcdef-transform-rotate)
 - [rotate3d](https://drafts.csswg.org/css-transforms-2/#funcdef-rotate3d)